-For purchase, redemption, switchover or changeover of units applications received at any authorised collection centers, which is not an official point of acceptance, the cut off time at the official point of acceptance alone, will be applicable for determination of NAV for purchase, redemption, switchover or changeover of units.
+For purchase / redemption / changeover / switchover of units applications received at any authorized collection centre, which is not an official point of acceptance, the cut off time at the official point of acceptance alone, will be applicable for determination of NAV for purchase / redemption / changeover / switchover of units.

 - 25. "RBI" means the Reserve Bank of India, constituted under the Reserve Bank of India Act, 1934. - 26.
-"Record Date" means the date announced by the Fund for any benefits like dividends, bonus etc. The person holding the units as per the records of UTI AMC/Registrars, on the record date shall be eligible for such benefits. - 27.
-"Registrars" means a person whose services may be retained by UTI AMC to act as the Registrar under the scheme, from time to time. - 28.
-"Regulations" or "SEBI Regulations" mean the SEBI (Mutual Funds) Regulations, 1996 as amended from time to time. - 29.
-"Scheme" means the UTI-SPrEAD Fund. - 30.
-"SEBI" means the Securities and Exchange Board of India set up under the Securities and Exchange Board of India Act, 1992 (15 of 1992). - 31.
+"Record Date" means the date announced by the Fund for any benefits like dividends etc. The person holding the units as per the records of UTI AMC/Registrars, on the record date shall be eligible for such benefits. - 27.
+"Registrar" means a person whose services may be retained by UTI AMC to act as the Registrar under the scheme, from time to time. - 28.
+"Regulations" or "SEBI Regulations" mean the SEBI (Mutual Funds) Regulations, 1996 as amended or reenacted from time to time. - 29.
+"SEBI" means the Securities and Exchange Board of India set up under the Securities and Exchange Board of India Act, 1992 (15 of 1992). - 30.
+S&P BSE 100 means an Index published by Asia Index Private Limited ("AIPL"), which is a joint venture among affiliates of S&P Dow Jones Indices LLC ("SPDJI") and BSE Limited ("BSE") - 31.
 "Society" means a society established under the Societies Registration Act of 1860 (21 of 1860) or any other society established under any State or Central law for the time being in force. - 32.
-"Sponsors" are Bank of Baroda, Punjab National Bank, Life Insurance Corporation of India and State Bank of India. - 33.
-"Spread" is an arbitrage transaction operated by buying and selling simultaneously in two separate markets, when there is a difference in price between the two markets.

-- 34. "Time" all time referred to in the scheme information document stands for Indian Standard Time. - 35.
-"Trustee" means UTI Trustee Company Private Limited, a company incorporated under the Companies Act, 1956 [replaced by The Companies Act, 2013 (No.18 of 2013)] and approved by SEBI to act as the Trustee to the schemes of UTI Mutual Fund. - 36.
+"Sponsors" are Bank of Baroda, Life Insurance Corporation of India, Punjab National Bank, and State Bank of India; - 33.
+"Switchover" means transfer of units of one scheme of UTI MF to another scheme of UTI MF wherever permissible. - 34.
+"Time" all time referred to in the Scheme Information Document stands for Indian Standard Time. - 35.
+"Trustee" means UTI Trustee Company Private Limited a company set up under the Companies Act, 1956 defined [replaced by The Companies Act, 2013 (No.18 of 2013)] and approved by SEBI to act as the Trustee to the schemes of UTI Mutual Fund. - 36.
 "Trust Deed" means the Trust Deed dated December 9, 2002 of UTI Mutual Fund. - 37.
-"Unit" means the interest of the unitholders in a Scheme, which consists of each unit representing one undivided share in the assets of a Scheme. - 38.
-"Unit Capital" means the aggregate of the face value of units issued under the scheme and outstanding for the time being. - 39.
+"Unit" means the interest of the unitholders in a scheme, which consists of each unit representing one undivided share in the assets of a scheme.

+- 38. "Unit Capital" means the aggregate of the face value of units issued under the scheme and outstanding for the time being. - 39.
 "Unitholder" means a person holding units in the scheme of the Mutual Fund. - 40.
-In this scheme information document, unless the context otherwise requires, (i) the singular includes the plural and vice versa, (ii) reference to any gender includes a reference to all other genders, (iii) heading and bold typeface are only for convenience and shall be ignored for the purposes of interpretation.
+In this Scheme Information Document, unless the context otherwise requires, (i) the singular includes the plural and vice versa, (ii) reference to any gender includes a reference to all other genders, (iii) heading and bold typeface are only for convenience and shall be ignored for the purposes of interpretation.